Casey recovers fumble, Titans hold off Chargers’ rally 23-20

 First, Philip Rivers’ pass that Austin Ekeler took 16 yards was ruled a touchdown only to be reversed by the replay official for not breaking the plane as he was tackled by Kenny Vaccaro and Logan Ryan.
 After a false start, Malcolm Butler then was flagged for defensive pass interference on Mike Williams in the end zone.

-Then Gordon went over right tackle with 34 seconds left for what officials ruled a 1-yard TD, and the replay official then reversed the call for the second time.
-Gordon ran again stopped by Jeffery Simmons and Rashaan Evans for no gain.
+Then Gordon went over right tackle with 34 seconds left for what officials ruled a 1-yard TD, and the replay official then reversed the call for the second time in what became a run for no gain.
 That set up Gordon’s final run with 19 seconds left.

 Tannehill threw for 312 yards and two touchdowns in his first start since the Titans benched Marcus Mariota looking for a spark on offense after losing four of their past five overall.
 Tannehill came through as the Titans not only won their first game at home this season but posted a season-high 403 yards.
 He was 23 of 29 to outduel Rivers on a day the 16-year veteran moved to sixth in career passing yards.